roncampbell/NICAR2019/Data analysis in R.md

 The blue line with the gray error shading shows the apparent relationship between Orange County's total and immigrant population by tract.
 In most tracts close to a quarter of all residents were born abroad, but the error grows wider as population grows.

+It's often useful to categorize data.
+We'll classify Orange County tracts by the percentage of immigrants each has.
+But first let's get a better handle on their immigrant share using R's quantile tool.

+> quantile(OC_Residents$ImmigrantPer, c(0.1, 0.25, 0.35, 0.5, 0.6, 0.75, 0.9, 0.95),na.rm=T)

+     10%      25%      35%      50%      60%      75%      90%      95%

+12.08220  16.76027  21.08368  26.59105  31.25812  38.82780  47.13526  51.14030

+We just split OC tracts into quantiles.
+In the lowest quarter of tracts, 16.76% of residents are immigrants.
+In the highest quarter of tracts, 38.83% of residents are immigrants.
+We can use that information to classify the data, using dplyr's mutate function.

+> <code>OC_Residents <- OC_Residents %>%
+mutate(Share = case_when(
+ImmigrantPer <= 16.76027 ~ "Low",
+ImmigrantPer > 16.76027 & ImmigrantPer <= 26.59105 ~ "MedLow",
+ImmigrantPer > 26.59105 & ImmigrantPer <=38.82780 ~ "MedHigh",
+ImmigrantPer > 38.82780 ~ "High"))</code>

 Now let's look at income in OC census tracts.
 We'll import income data much the same way we brought in the citizenship data.

 > OC_Income <- read_csv("ACS_17_5YR_B19013 - tracts.csv", skip= 1)

 There are fewer columns this time, but the headers look even more obnoxious.
 Let's not bother with janitor::clean_names().
-We'll change them ourselves.
+We'll change the column names ourselves.
 The name of Column 2 becomes "ID", Column 3 becomes "Geography", Column 4 becomes "MedianHHInc", Column 5 becomes "MOE".
 When you've renamed those columns, eliminate Column 1 because its name is too similar to Column 2.

-If you've forgotten, here's the way to rename columns:
+If you've forgotten, here's how to rename columns:

 > colnames(OC_Income)[2] <- "ID"